davidramosweb/home-assistant-custom-components-cover-time-based/README.md

         payload: 'ON'
 ```
 (Credits to [VDRainer](https://github.com/VDRainer) for the code.
 Note how you don't have to configure these as switches in Home Assistant at all, it's enough just to publish MQTT commands strainght from the script.)
 Of course you can customize based on what ever other way to trigger these 3 type of movements.
+You could, for example, turn on and off warning lights along with the movement.

 ### Icon customization
 For proper icon display (opened/closed) customization can be added to `configuration.yaml` based of what type of covers you have, either one by one, or for all covers at once: